Nikolai Berzarin: Honorary citizenship

-In 1975 Berzarin posthumously was bestowed honorary citizenship of East Berlin.
+In 1975, Berzarin was posthumously bestowed honorary citizenship of East Berlin.
 After German reunification he was formally removed from the roll of honorary citizens by the Senate of Berlin in 1992.

 Upon a resolution by the Berlin Abgeordnetenhaus parliament, he regained his honorary citizenship in 2003, in view of his merits concerning the supply of the local population.
 Detractors of the re-awarding claimed that Berzarin was a Stalinist and involved in Soviet war crimes being responsible for the deportation of 47,000 Balts in 1940.
 These accusations, however, were proven wrong later on, as Berzarin was deployed in Vladivostok at the questioned time.

-From 1947 until 1991 Petersburger Straße in Berlin-Friedrichshain, a section of the Inner Ring Road, was named Bersarinstraße in his honour, the Bersarinplatz roundabout bears his name up to today.
+From 1947 until 1991, Petersburger Straße in Berlin-Friedrichshain, a section of the Inner Ring Road, was named Bersarinstraße in his honour, the Bersarinplatz roundabout bears his name up to today.
 In April 2005, a road bridge in Berlin-Marzahn was named after Berzarin, in the area where his army reached the Berlin city limits in 1945.
 A birch tree planted in 2005 and a memorial stone mark the (presumed) site of his motorcycle accident.